 Last week we took the kids pumpkin picking.
 I've been so caught up in planning and other day to day stuff that I realised I've hardly taken any photographs of my own recently.
-We were all so excited about our day out that I decided this was a day for lots of photographs!
+We were all so excited about our day out that this has to be a day for lots of photographs!

-To celebrate Halloween, I thought I would put the photographs of our day to extra good use and put together a blog with a few tips to help you get the most out of photographing the kids this spooky season.
+To celebrate Halloween, I thought I would share some of the photographs I captured and put together a blog with a few tips to help you get the most out of photographing the kids this spooky season.

 Skip the cheese.

 I'll admit, sometimes I love a good 'cheeeeeeese' face, but those natural smile shots are just magical.
 When people laugh they smile with their eyes and this will really stand out in your photographs.

 If your child(ren) are anything like mine, as soon as they see a camera they either turn into a supermodel or cover their face and run away.
 This is where action shots (as I like to call them) come in handy.
 Taking a few candid snaps when they are busy not only allows you to photograph them without pulling your hair out, but it also means you can create a full story of your day.

 I love stories, and whether its just one, or a group of photographs together they all tell a tale.
 Documentary has got to be one of my favourite genres of photography.
 When we take photos we are documenting our lives, so that in the future we can look back at the fun times we had with a big smile.